 She leaves to carry her legacy her four children: Alvin white, Sandra Palmer, Verna White, and John White Jr. Five grandchildren: Cedrick Palmer, Kiara Hadley, LaKendra Palmer, Jordan White, and Heaven White.
 Two great grandsons: Isaiah Palmer and Demitri (DJ) Hadley Jr. along with two brothers: Tommie and Deotis Coleman, as well as a host of nieces, nephews, and extended family and friends.

-To send flowers to Malinda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Malinda White, please visit our floral store.